kensan73/scroll-capture-release-spike/README.md

     - y scrollbar is hidden
     - after 5 seconds,
         - scrollbar is re-enabled
-        - yellow section will be pushed away from top
+        - yellow section will either scroll down or up, depending on previous scrolling direction
+        (if you were scrolling down when captured, you will be scrolled down, same if you were scrolling upward.)

 # How to run
 > npm install